Applications for Round Two of the Supercheap Auto Club Development Fund are now open. Applications for Round One are closed.

 The following conditions will apply to activities that receive a grant:

-Successful applicants need to acknowledge Motorsport Australia support through the provision of a grant from the Club Development Fund.
-Promotional guidelines
+Successful applicants will also be required to acknowledge Supercheap Auto and Motorsport Australia’s support through the provision of a grant from the Supercheap Auto Club Development Fund in any promotion of the project.

 Payments will be made as long as:

 - The funding agreement has been signed by both parties

 - Grant recipients provide reports as required, or otherwise demonstrate that the activity is progressing as expected